Stop Scrolling. Start Doing

 In decision science, this is called Over-Optimization.
-When you try to squeeze every drop of "value" out of a Saturday, you increase your stress levels to the point where the activity itself feels like a chore.
+When you try to squeeze every drop of "value" out of a Saturday, you increase your stress levels until the activity feels like a chore.
 You aren't exploring; you’re executing a project plan.

-If you want to actually see the sun, you need to cut the digital umbilical cord.
+If you want to actually see the sun in London or Chicago, you need to cut the digital umbilical cord and embrace the "Good Enough" mindset:

 The "First Exit" Rule: Pick a category—Activity or Getaway.
-Take the first suggestion that isn't a disaster and leave the house.
+Take the first suggestion that isn't a disaster and leave the house immediately.

 Analog Navigation: Once you have the address, put the phone in the glove box.
 If you get a little lost, congratulations—you’re officially having an adventure.

-The Adventria Move: We built the Activity tab to be the "Eject" button for your couch.
-We don't give you a feed to scroll.
-We give you a destination.
+As a decision-making software application, Adventria is built to be the antidote to the infinite scroll.
+We don't give you a feed to research; we give you a coordinate.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.